-Veterinary epidemiologist at the Agri-Food and Biosciences Institute, Belfast, UK, and an Honorary Lecturer at the School of Biological Sciences, Queen's University Belfast, UK.
+Epidemiologist at the DAFM Ireland.
 My research interests are primarily focused on infectious disease in wildlife and domestic hosts, wildlife ecology and management, and the concept of "one health".

 Domenico Capolongo is associate professor of physical geography and geomorphology at University of Bari.